Somatostatin receptor antagonist: Somatostatin receptor agonists versus antagonists in radiolabelling

 Agonists of the somatostatin receptor had been long established as an imaging agent, with the first agonist Ga-DOTATOC coming out in 2001, which is based on a radiolabeled somatostatin receptor agonist drug octreotide, and further developments were based on its structure.
 Agonists share the characteristic of being uptaken into tumor cells, and degraded intracellularly.
 Antagonists, while not widely absorbed into the tumor cells, can bind to a wider range of receptors as they can bind to the receptors regardless if the receptors are activated or inactivated.
 They thus are more sensitive to neuroendocrine tumors.

 Another study noted the antagonists showed lowered internalization into tumors, cleared from the blood quickly, and had a higher binding to tumors, which were noted to be properties benefitting its use over agonists in detecting metastatic tumors.

 A head-to-head study of the gallium-containing compounds, where the Ga-NODAGA-JR11 antagonist and Ga-DOTATOC agonist are directly compared, showed that Ga-NODAGA-JR11 had higher hepatic metastatic tumor detection rate and lesion sensitivity than Ga-DOTATOC.

-Another head-to-head study of lutetium containing compound found the antagonist Lu-DOTA-JR11 binded with the receptors more quickly, had a longer retention time and unbinded more slowly than the Lu-DOTA-TATE agonist.
+Another head-to-head study of lutetium containing compound found the antagonist Lu-DOTA-JR11 bound with the receptors more quickly, had a longer retention time and unbound more slowly than the Lu-DOTA-TATE agonist.